Snookim/KingLabWiki/software.md

 5. GoTo your email and accept the terms and conditions in the mail you would receive
 6. Now you can access the cluster using step 2

+To transfer files, use Globus.
+The name of the resource on Globus is "Illinois Research Storage".
+You have to permit Globus to validate your Illinois ID and then you are all set - you can sync files between your computer or our lab workstation to the HPCs.

 # Guidelines for using remote machines
 ## Research group computers
 1. If you are installing software (Especially Python), make sure to check **Install for this user only** option if possible.
 This way there would be no conflicts of installed software between different users.